 liberal arts college, located in downtown Beloit, plays a pivotal role in many business and community initiatives.
 Its academic reputation attracts students from across the

-A two-year degree option is available at the University of Wisconsin-Rock County, part of the campus network that feeds into the nationally recognized University of
+A two-year degree option is available at the University of Wisconsin Whitewater at Rock County, part of the campus network that feeds into the nationally recognized University of